-Description The function converts a string of dig-tis into a number of the int type.
+Example of Using Description int number = atoi("45"); The function converts a string of dig- tis into a number of the int type.
 The conversion is successful even if the string only starts with digits, and the rest of it does not contain digits.
-If the string cannot be converted, the function re-turns 0 turns 0.
-The function does the same as the atoi() function but returns a long int type number.
-The function does the same as the atoi() function but returns a long long int number = atol("45");

-The function due technical form The function does the same as the atoi() function but returns a double type number.
-The number in the string may also be expressed in the scientific double number = atof("45.5");
+If the string cannot be converted, the function re- turns 0. long int number = atol("45"); The function does the same as the atoi() function but returns a long int type number. long long int number = atol1("45"); The function does the same as the atoi() function but returns a long long int type number. double number = atof("45.5"); The function does the same as the atoi() function but returns a double type number.
+The number in the string may also be expressed in the scientific notation.